 Did You Know?

-Most balance transfer cards have an initial transfer fee of about 3%, according to Woolsey, but if you can pay off your balances within the 0% intro APR promotional period, you’ll spend less than you would have with a debt consolidation loan.
+In addition to debt consolidation loans, there are other ways to take control of your debt.
+Both Shawn Tydlaska and Ben Woolsey, President and General Manager of CreditCardForum, suggested opening a new credit card — so long as it’s the right one.
+Many credit cards billed as “balance transfer” cards, have a 0% intro APR that typically lasts for one to two years.
+These cards usually have an initial transfer fee of about 3%, according to Woolsey, but if you can pay off your balances within the 0% intro APR promotional period, you’ll spend less than you would have with a debt consolidation loan.

-For example, let’s say you owe $2,000 total, which is the minimum amount you can borrow through Prosper.
-If you were to take out a Prosper loan with an APR of 21% (the middle of its range) and pay it off over three years (its shortest payoff plan), you would pay $75.35 per month and accrue $712.60 in interest over time, making your total payment $2,712.60.
+For example, let’s say you owe $2,000 total If you were to take out a Prosper loan with an APR of 21% (the middle of its range) and pay it off over three years (its shortest payoff plan), you would pay $75.35 per month and accrue $712.60 in interest over time, making your total payment $2,712.60.

-Let’s say you transfer that same amount of debt to a balance transfer card, like the Chase Slate card, which charges no balance transfer fee for the first 60 days.
-If you can pay off your balance within the 15-month 0% introductory APR period, you’ll need to make monthly payments of $133.33 for a total payment of exactly $2,000 — no added interest.
+Now let’s say you transfer that same amount of debt to a balance transfer card, like our favorite, the Chase Slate card, which charges no balance transfer fee for the first 60 days.
+If you can pay off your balance within the 15-month 0% introductory APR period, you’ll need to make monthly payments of $133.33 for a total payment of exactly $2,000 — no added $700 interest.

 Either of these options could be the right fit, but if you can afford to make that larger monthly payment, you’ll not only save in interest, but also be free of debt that much faster.

 Unsecured loans come with limitations.